 When it comes to location, the highest average paycheck ($108K per year) can be spotted in Shelton, Conn.; West Palm Beach, Fla. (approximately $98K), New Haven, Conn. (about $80K), and the company's headquarter city of Stratford, Conn. ($75K) are the next top-paying cities.
 Those interested in increasing earning potential should avoid the city of Coatesville, Pa. — at around $61K, salaries are some of the lowest in the country.
 By state, Sikorsky employees make the most in Texas, earning $112K annually on average.

 Years of Experience

-Survey participants who have worked at Sikorsky for between five and 10 years earn around $77K per year on average.
-The largest slice of the Sikorsky workforce (34 percent) has been working for one to four years and earns, on average, about $70K annually.
+For those who claim five to nine years of work experience, pay on average amounts to $78K per year.
+The largest slice of the Sikorsky workforce (37 percent) has been working for one to four years and earns, on average, about $70K annually.